-It is to Max Born and Albert Einstein that we owe the "statistical interpretation" of quantum mechanics that Born proposed as a third interpretation of quantum mechanics, in addition to Niels Bohr and Werner Heisenberg's matrix mechanics with its emphasis on particles and (the Copenhagen Interpretation) Ernst Schrödinger's wave mechanics with its emphasis on waves.
+It is to Max Born and Albert Einstein that we owe the "statistical interpretation" of quantum mechanics that Born proposed as a third interpretation of quantum mechanics, in addition to Niels Bohr and Werner Heisenberg's matrix mechanics with its emphasis on particles (the Copenhagen Interpretation) and Erwin Schrödinger's wave mechanics with its emphasis on waves.
 Louis de Broglie was a critical link between the work of Albert Einstein and Max Born's statistical interpretation of quantum mechanics.
 It was de Broglie who gets credit for arguing that if light, which was thought to consist of waves, is actually discrete particles (Einstein' called light quanta, later called photons), then matter, which is thought to consist of discrete particles, might also have a wave nature.
 But he was inspired by Einstein.

 The fundamental idea of [my 1924 thesis] was the following: The fact that, following Einstein's introduction of photons in light waves, one knew that light contains particles which are concentrations of energy incorporated into the wave, suggests that all particles, like the electron, must be transported by a wave into which it is incorporated...
 My essential idea was to extend to all particles the coexistence of waves and particles discovered by Einstein in 1905 in the case of light and photons."Einstein had said that the light wave at some position is a measure of the probability of finding a light particle there, that is, the intensity of the light wave is proportional to the number of photons there.
 It may have been implicit in his 1905 light quantum hypothesis, as de Broglie seems to think.
 Although Einstein had given this opinion to colleagues as early as 1921, and although he accepted the statistical nature of quantum mechanics (despite his claim that "God does not play dice), we don't have specific quotes from Einstein until 1927 at the fifth Solvay conference, when he said.